mapbender/mapbender-documentation/en/quickstart.rst

 Export / Import applications and sources
 ================================================================================
 You can export applications as JSON or YAML with ``Applications --> Export``.
-You can chose one applications to export and the format.
+You can chose the application to be exported and the file-format.

   .. image:: ../figures/mapbender3_application_export.png
      :scale: 80